 Case study: Online advertising: How I promoted my small veterinary centre

 Andrew Monchar, founder of Two By Two Veterinary Centre, discusses the directories that brought him success.

 I took out an advert on Yell.com for £17 + VAT per month, and now I’m listed at number two for the Yell search ‘Vets in Finchley’.

-I realised I wasn’t going to have time to approach every online directory to get my company listed, so now I also use Yell’s Connect product, which is separate from the advert that I’ve put up and costs £25 a month.
-They create directory listings for your company in all of the directories they have access to, and every day their computer system checks it to make sure that nothing’s changed; Google favours companies who have no discrepancy between their listings online.
-Now I’m listed at number two for the Yell search ‘Vets in Finchley’.
+I realised I wasn’t going to have time to approach every online directory to get my company listed, so now I also Yell Connect, which is separate from the advert that I’ve put up and costs £25 a month.
+They create directory listings for your company in all the directories they have access to, and every day their computer system checks it to make sure that nothing’s changed; Google favours companies who have no discrepancy between their listings online.